fabien/loopback-example-backbone/README.md

 - properly handle the restApiUrl for the test environment
 - refactor mixinLoopback into seperate Model and Collection mixins
 - export mixinLoopback as a helper method
+- implement a light-weight companion SDK using the remote REST API only